lemaslab/rump/README.md

 ## multiqc notes
 - File name (ends with **\_mqc**) decides the sequence of sections.
+- Use `multiqc_confit.yaml` to set the order of sections and other characteristics.
+Click [here](https://github.com/ewels/MultiQC/blob/master/docs/customisation.md) for detailed guideline.

 ## Nextflow notes
 - If there is output in a process needs to be used for another process, do not add the following line to the process, otherwise it will generate error: